-- Identify: be aware of any personal interests that may influence your decision-making on behalf of the business.
-For example, a partner or family member is a supplier, or when introducing a supplier to dunnhumby, known through prior or existing personal or professional relationship. - Avoid: remove yourself from all situations where the appearance of a conflict might exist and ask yourself how an outsider would view it i.e. it's best not to work in the same team as a family member, or remove yourself from decision making when shares are owned in a business we're working with. - Mitigate: if you can't avoid the situation, discuss it with your line manager and agree a plan to manage the conflict.
+- Review the Conflicts of Interest Policy and report any potential conflicts you may have, early, via the Declarations Tool. - Be aware of any personal interests that may influence your decision-making on behalf of the business.
+For example, a partner or family member is a supplier, or when introducing a supplier to dunnhumby, known through prior or existing personal or professional relationship. - Remove yourself from all situations where the appearance of a conflict might exist and ask yourself how an outsider would view it i.e., it's best not to work in the same team as a family member or remove yourself from decision making when shares are owned in a business we're working with. - If you can't avoid the situation, discuss it with your Line Manager and Business Integrity and agree a plan to manage the conflict.